 Venture into a simulated coal mine at the Coaltown Museum in Westport for a taste of the conditions ‘down in the pit’, or try your hand panning for gold at one of the old gold mining camps along the riverbanks.

 For 17 years André has guided small groups around the South Island and he will tailor a local tour to suit your individual interests and abilities.
-He has extensive knowledge of the flora and fauna of the South island, which he will be delighted to share with you on one of his trips.
+He has extensive knowledge of the flora and fauna of the South island, which he will be delighted to share with you on one of his walks on our property.